david-rox-387/IVA_SCRAPER/README.md

 ## Error Handling

-The script returns error messages in JSON format:
+If any errors occur, the script returns a JSON error message:

 ```json
 {